DSpace/RestContract/README.md

 403 Forbidden - if the requester doesn't have enough privilege to execute the request

-404 Not Found - if the requested entity or collection doesn't exists
+404 Not Found - if the requested entity or collection doesn't exist

 405 Method Not Allowed - if the methods is not implemented or a DELETE method is called on a non-optional association